aboutbits/github-actions-java/readme.md

 ## Gradle configuration cache

-To enable the Gradle configuration cache, which further improves the build performance in addition to the default enabled wrapper/script/dependency/build cache, a GitHub secret called `GRADLE_ENCRYPTION_KEY` must exist.
+To enable the Gradle configuration cache, which further improves the build performance in addition to the default enabled wrapper/script/dependency/build cache, create a GitHub secret called `GRADLE_ENCRYPTION_KEY` and pass it to the `cache-encryption-key` input.
-If the secret does not exist, Gradle will still work, but the configuration cache will not be saved. https://github.com/gradle/actions/blob/main/docs/setup-gradle.md#saving-configuration-cache-data
+If you do not specify `cache-encryption-key`, Gradle will still work, but the configuration cache will not be saved. https://github.com/gradle/actions/blob/main/docs/setup-gradle.md#saving-configuration-cache-data

 ## Versioning